Apply

 3. Confirm deletion

-If you notice that an automation hasn't fired as expected for an application you can check that the following have been met:
+If you notice that an automation hasn't fired as expected for an application, check that the following points apply:

-• The application fired the activation after the automation was created.
-If you have recently created the automation, it will not work retroactively.
-It will only work for future applications that complete the activation.
+• The application was submitted after the automation was created.
+If you've recently created the automation, it will not work retroactively.

 • The application meets the conditions.
 If the conditions are based on form responses, ensure that all applicable conditions are being met at the time the automation.
 This is the most common reason that an application hasn't fired.